Awassi: History

 The Awassi is a traditional breed of dairy sheep of Near-Eastern fat-tailed type.
 Its origins are unknown, but it is thought to originate in the historic region of Mesopotamia – the area between the Euphrates and Tigris rivers, now in modern Iraq and Syria.
 The breed name is thought to derive from that of Al-ʿAwās, a Bedouin tribe of northern Syria.
 It is the most widely distributed non-European dairy breed and the most numerous sheep breed of south-west Asia.
-It is the principal sheep of Iraq and Syria and the only indigenous sheep of Palestine, Jordan and Lebanon.
+It is the principal sheep of Iraq and Syria and the only indigenous sheep of Israel, Palestine, Jordan and Lebanon.

 It is reportedly present in eighteen countries in Africa, Asia and Europe, with a total population estimated in 2024 at 2.85 million head.
 The largest population is reported by Turkey, where the Ivesi numbers approximately 1.7±– million head; other substantial populations are in Palestine (over 360000) and Lebanon (about 200000).
 A population in Syria of approximately 13.5 million head was reported in 2006.

-It has contributed to the development of several modern breeds, among them the Assaf, Palestinian Awassi, Pak Awassi, Neimi and Shafali.
+It has contributed to the development of several modern breeds, among them the Assaf, Israeli Awassi, Pak Awassi, Neimi and Shafali.

+The whole genome of Awassi rams in Jordan was re-sequenced in 2020, and that of ewes in the same country in 2021.